 - 1/4 cup sugar

-- Assorted nuts for topping I used almonds, pistachios and cashew nuts
+- Assorted nuts for topping I used slivered pistachios

 Instructions